nbfalcon/ptemplate/README.md

 - :before-snippets FORMs to run before expanding yasnippets
 - :after-copy FORMs to run after all files have been copied
 - :finalize FORMs to run after expansion finishes.
+- :snippet-env Variables to make available to yasnippets.
+- :snippet-let Variables to let*-bind around the `ptemplate!` block + to add in yasnippets.
 - :ignore Regular expressions of filenames to ignore or paths to ignore.
 - :subdir Make some template directories appear as if they were in its root.